isomerpages/moe-tkgs/_cca/Sports & Games/Bowling.md

 <img src="/images/CCA/Bowling/bowling.gif">

 <p>Tenpin Bowling boasts a rich and memorable history spanning many years.
 This sport requires physical and mental strength, team spirit, and good sportsmanship, while also playing a crucial role in building confidence.
 Under the guidance of our experienced coach, we emerged as one of the top 4 schools in the National Schools Games Bowling Championships ‘B’ Division in 2023.
-The dedication and teamwork displayed by our members not only contribute s to our success in competitions but also enrich es the overall school community. </p>
+The dedication and teamwork displayed by our members not only contributes to our success in competitions but also enrich es the overall school community. </p>
 <table>
 	<tbody>
 		<tr>